FootGolf kicks new life into struggling U.S. golf courses

 Mike Woods laughed out loud the first time he saw a FootGolf video.

-"Then it dawned on me that we are struggling so much to bring the millennial generation into the game of golf," Woods told Reuters, recalling his initial scepticism.
-"Yet that's the absolute target market for football."
+"Then it dawned on me that we are struggling so much to bring the millennial generation into the game of golf," Woods told Reuters, recalling his initial skepticism.
+"Yet that's the absolute target market for soccer."

 "FootGolf is to the golf industry what snowboarding was to the ski industry," said Laura Balestrini, president of the American FootGolf League, founded in 2011, saying it has created a new audience for expensive-to-maintain golf facilities.

-For an investment of as little as $5,000 (£3,331) to buy the FootGolf setup as well as footballs, golf courses are realizing tens of thousands of dollars in new revenue, managers and experts said.
+For an investment of as little as $5,000 to buy the FootGolf setup as well as soccer balls, golf courses are realizing tens of thousands of dollars in new revenue, managers and experts said.
 The new sport is also on the rise in Europe and Latin America.

-Knee-high argyle socks and flat caps make up the official FootGolf tournament uniform, which forbids the wearing of turf-tearing football cleats.
+Knee-high argyle socks and flat caps make up the official FootGolf tournament uniform, which forbids the wearing of turf-tearing soccer cleats.

 But casual players, including women, children and millennials uninterested in swinging a golf club, also turn up wearing sneakers, shorts and t-shirts.